Less than 30 minutes

 (0)

-Cauliflower curry, also known as Gobi Curry or Aloo Gobi (when combined with potatoes), is a versatile and flavorful staple of Indian and South Asian cuisines.
+Cauliflower Curry, also known as Gobi Curry or Aloo Gobi (when combined with potatoes), is a versatile and flavorful staple of Indian and South Asian cuisines.
 It typically features tender cauliflower florets simmered in a spiced tomato and onion-based sauce.

 Go to the recipe